The history of Fairway started in 1933 with Nathan Glickberg. He founded a small fruit and vegetable stand simply to support his family.

 Fairway took over the space next door, and by the mid-1980s talk of Fairway Market was reaching a fever pitch all over town and beyond.
 Fairway was always first to offer unique, different, imported, things-you-didn’t-know-existed foodstuffs.
 The low prices captured lots of attention and the new-and-improved product offering earned a new-found respect.
 Newspapers, magazines, foodies and the like could not stop writing and raving about it.

 Fairway Market has achieved excellence and recognition as an industry leader.
-It’s been listed as Inc.’s top 5,000 fastest private growing companies for 2008, 2009, 2010, and 2011.
+It’s been listed as Inc.’s top 5,000 fastest private growing companies for several years.
 Other achievements include:

 Despite rapid growth, the things that remain constant are the desire to keep Fairway Market as true to its entrepreneurial and customer-focused roots as possible, and to never lose sight of all of the things that make Fairway unique and special to millions of people each year: being the first to carry or import something new and delicious, sky-high piles of daily-delivered produce, a best of the best kosher selection, the freshest seafood, custom-cut USDA Prime meat from our Butcher Shop, an immense variety of organic and natural foods and products in every category, one-stop shopping with a full assortment of traditional groceries at fantastic values, the only market to roast hand-selected coffee beans of the highest quality on premises, an overall selection that all other grocery stores are absolutely envious of, and trained team members who are incredibly passionate and knowledgeable about food.